-CT 120a
+CT 120A

-Q: What hails from New York, but seems to belong in another state?
+Map of 'CT' 120A at NY/CT state lineWhat hails from New York, but seems to belong in another state?
 The Jets and Giants; and state Route 120A.
 The orange border is the state line; Connecticut is to the right.
+Some roads have changed since then: I-87 is now I-684, and the Merritt Parkway is now free of tolls.
+Scan from 1969 Mobil (Rand McNally) map of Greater New York.

 Take exit 30, er, 27, I mean 27S

-In 1999, however, the Empire and Constitution states announced a cooperative plan to rebuild exit 27/30.
+In 1999, the Empire and Constitution states announced a cooperative plan to rebuild exit 27/30.
 A public hearing was conducted in February 1999.

 The project, the final part of a decades-long rehabilitation of the Hutchinson River Parkway, would extend about 500 feet into Connecticut.
 King Street would be widened to five lanes and sidewalks; the bridge would be expanded in a manner consistent with its arched stone forms.
 The cloverleaf interchange would be modified to a six-ramp partial cloverleaf, with four onramps but only two offramps, controlled by traffic signals.